Skip to main content

 Prime STQ, Research Triangle Park

 Christopher Prieto, known for fusing Texas and NC traditions at Knightdale's Prime Barbecue, will add the Prime STQ steakhouse experience at the Horseshoe at the Hub development.
 Familiar from Food Network and Cooking Channel appearances, Prieto will serve his in-house-aged steaks with chimichurri in a nod to his Puerto Rican roots.
 Prime Barbecue earned a Bib Gourmand designation in November in the inaugural MICHELIN Guide American South.
 Prieto, a James Beard semifinalist for Best Chef Southeast, is co-author of "Southern Living Ultimate Book of BBQ: The Complete Year-Round Guide to Grilling and Smoking."
-Opening early 2026.
+Expect a summer opening.

 Ayra, Chapel Hill

-Chef Sujan Sarkar of the MICHELIN-starred Indienne in Chicago, partners with local restaurateurs Ravi Jeyaraman and Mayil Rajendran to add Ayra to the restaurant scene.
+Chef Sujan Sarkar of the MICHELIN-starred Indienne in Chicago partners with Ravi Jeyaraman and Mayil Rajendran from NC's Lime & Lemon Indian Bar & Grill restaurants to add Ayra to the scene.
 With a focus on modern Indian fare, Ayra will include a bar Indian-inspired cocktails and separate dining areas for a five- to seven-course tasting menu and a la carte orders.
 A spring-summer opening is planned.

 Lloyd's Full Service, Cary